DTierneyDev/Gametionary/README.md

 Once you'ce completed the form the submit button will add or edit the entry.

 ### Existing Features

+- Search Function - This allows users to search the database for a particular definition.
+- Add Entry - This allows users to Create new definitions in the database.
+- A-Z List - This allows users to Read all of the definitions that are currently in the database.
+- Edit Entry - This allows users to Update definitions that are currently in the database.
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Delete Entry - This allows users to Delete definitions from the database.
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Features Left to Implement
-- Another feature idea

 ## Technologies Used